JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 ## Background

-So, my younger son studies in an online classroom.
-It was the time for their oral tests last week.
-Well, you know that the written tests are not good indicators of student performance in an online situation, and that too when you are in India :) The oral tests covered three subjects, each to be carried out on a separate day.
-Each day, the teacher would call students, one at a time in some order, to join her online and answer the questions.
+My younger son studies in an online classroom, and last week was the time for their oral tests.
+As you might know, written tests are often not reliable indicators of student performance in an online setting, especially when it is India :) The oral tests covered three subjects, each conducted on a separate day.
+Each day, the teacher would call students one at a time in a specific order to join her online and answer questions.

-Now, there were 31 students in the classroom.
-Had the teacher called the students by their roll numbers i.e., from 1 to 31 every day, the students with higher roll numbers had to always wait until the evening.
-Therefore, in order to ensure that the wait times are more evenly distributed, the teacher informed the parents that she will call students in the following order on each of the three days:
+There were 31 students in the classroom.
+If the teacher had called the students by their roll numbers - from 1 to 31 - every day, those with higher roll numbers would always have to wait until the evening.
+To ensure that wait times were more evenly distributed, the teacher informed the parents that she would call students in the following order over the three days:

 - **Day 1**: By roll numbers from **1 to 31**.
 - **Day 2**: By roll numbers from **31 to 1**.
-- **Day 3**: By roll numbers from **16 to 31** and then from **1 to 15**.
+- **Day 3**: By roll numbers from **16 to 31**, followed by **1 to 15**.

-On hearing this, my immediate reaction was that this plan does not entirely balance the wait times.
-With this layout, the student with number 16 will wait for half the time on day 1 and 2 but will not wait at all on day 3.
-On the other hand, the student with number 15 will (almost) equally wait for half the time on day 1 and 2 but will need to wait until the end on day 3.
-Hence, the wait times were not fairly distributed, and there could be a better arrangement that had produced an even distribution of wait times after summing over the three days.
+Upon hearing this, my immediate reaction was that this plan does not fully balance the wait times.
+For instance, the student with roll number 16 would wait for half the time on Days 1 and 2 but would not wait at all on Day 3.
+Conversely, the student with roll number 15 would experience nearly equal wait times on Days 1 and 2 but would have to wait until the end on Day 3.
+Thus, the wait times were not fairly distributed, and there might be a better arrangement that could produce a more even distribution of wait times across the three days.

 ## Comparing Wait Time Distributions

-A few days later, when the oral tests for my son begun, I thought about this problem again.
-Intuitively, I believed that the following arrangement should have yielded a better outcome than the teacher's arrangement:
+A few days later, when my son's oral tests began, I revisited this issue.
+Intuitively, I believed that the following arrangement would yield a better outcome than the teacher's original plan:

 - **Day 1**: By roll numbers from **1 to 31**.
-- **Day 2**: By roll numbers from **11 to 31** and then from **1 to 10**.
+- **Day 2**: By roll numbers from **11 to 31**, followed by **1 to 10**.
-- **Day 3**: By roll numbers from **21 to 31** and then from **1 to 20**.
+- **Day 3**: By roll numbers from **21 to 31**, followed by **1 to 20**.

-By the way, the day 1 ordering can always stay the same i.e., from 1 to 31 irrespective of the arrangement without any loss in generality.
-Now, let's say that the first student to be called on a given day does not wait at all, or in other words, waits for 0 time-units, and this waiting time increases by 1 unit for each successive student, reaching a duration of 30 units for the last student of that day.
+It's worth noting that the order for Day 1 can remain consistent, rolling from 1 to 31 regardless of the overall arrangement, without losing generality.
+For the sake of analysis, let's assume that the first student called on any given day waits for 0 time-units, and this waiting time increases by 1 unit for each subsequent student, culminating in a wait time of 30 units for the last student of that day.

 With the teacher's arrangement,